This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Oracle Data Pump Ability to Exclude ENCRYPTION Clause on Import

-A new transform parameter, OMIT_ENCRYPTION_CLAUSE is introduced that causes Data Pump to suppress any encryption clauses associated with objects using encrypted columns.
+There is a new transform parameter, OMIT_ENCRYPTION_CLAUSE, that causes Data Pump to suppress any encryption clauses associated with objects using encrypted columns.

 Better Oracle Cloud migrations are now possible for non-cloud databases that have encrypted columns.